zachlp2016/little_shop/stories.md

 The form is filled in with all previous data except the email field and password fields I see a flash message telling me the email address is already in use
 ```

+---

+## User Profile Page
+When a user who is not a merchant nor an admin logs into the system, they are
+taken to a profile page under a route of "/profile".
+### Admins can act on behalf of users
+Admin users can access a namespaced route of "/admin/users" to see an index page
+of all non-merchant/non-admin users, and from there see each user.
+This will
+allow the admin to perform every action on a user's account that the user
+themselves can perform.
+Admin users can also "upgrade" a user account to become
+a merchant account.

 ```
 [ ] done